Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Estimating Semi-supervised Multimodal Interactions

+\paragraph{Lower bound using uniqueness} Our second bound formalizes the relationship between disagreement, uniqueness, and synergy.
+The key insight is that while labeled multimodal data is unavailable, the output of unimodal classifiers may be compared against each other.
+Consider unimodal classifiers $f_i: \mathcal{X}_i \rightarrow \mathcal{Y}$ and multimodal classifiers $f_M: \mathcal{X}_1 \times \mathcal{X}_2 \rightarrow \mathcal{Y}$.
+Define \textit{modality disagreement} as: \begin{definition} (Modality disagreement) Given $X_1$, $X_2$, and a target $Y$, as well as unimodal classifiers $f_1$ and $f_2$, we define modality disagreement as $\alpha(f_1,f_2) = \mathbb{E}_{p(x_1,x_2)} [d(f_1,f_2)]$ where $d: \mathcal{Y} \times \mathcal{Y} \rightarrow \mathbb{R}^{\ge0}$ is a distance function in label space scoring the disagreement of $f_1$ and $f_2$'s predictions. \end{definition} Connecting \textit{modality disagreement} and synergy via Theorem~\ref{thm:lower_disagreement} yields a lower bound $\lowb$: \begin{theorem} (Lower-bound on synergy via uniqueness, informal) We can relate synergy $S$ and uniqueness $U$ to modality disagreement $\alpha(f_1,f_2)$ of optimal unimodal classifiers $f_1,f_2$ as follows:

 for some constant $c$ depending on the label dimension $|\mathcal{Y}|$ and choice of label distance function $d$. \end{theorem} Theorem~\ref{thm:lower_disagreement} implies that if there is substantial disagreement $\alpha(f_1,f_2)$ between unimodal classifiers, it must be due to the presence of unique or synergistic information.
 If uniqueness is small, then disagreement must be accounted for by synergy, thereby yielding a lower bound $\lowb$.
-Note that the notion of optimality in unimodal classifiers is important: poorly-trained unimodal classifiers could show high disagreement but would be uninformative about true interactions.
+Note that the optimality of unimodal classifiers is important: poorly trained unimodal classifiers could show high disagreement but would be uninformative about true interactions.
 We include the formal version of the theorem based on Bayes' optimality and a full proof in Appendix~\ref{app:lower2}.